TheRealAnonymous008/quartz/content/details/engineering/systems/Universal Properties of Systems.md

 	* More homogeneous compositions correspond to a simpler internal structure and function
 	* More heterogeneous compositions correspond to more complex structures and more possible interactions

+* At the lowest level, the system is composed of **atoms** -- building blocks for subsystems at different levels of organization

 # Internal Organization and Structure
 * **Structure** refers to the way components are stably linked to one another to form **[[Pattern Structure|patterns]]** that persist over time.
 * **Organization** concerns both internal structure and how internal structure leads to function.